 Camera-ready: June 14, 2021 (if you opt to publish in the DC volume)

-We seek PhD students who have either determined the direction of their thesis research (probably with some preliminary results already published), but who still have substantial work to complete or PhD student participants who are in the early stages of their dissertations.
-It is not required to have a paper accepted for the main conference to participate in DC.
+We seek PhD students who have either determined the direction of their thesis research (probably with some preliminary results already published), but who still have substantial work to complete, or PhD student participants who are in the early stages of their dissertations.
+It is not required to have a paper accepted for the main conference to participate in the DC.

-Submit a paper of at most 6 pages in Springer format and describe the state of the whole PhD project, rather than a specific completed result.You must be the first author of the paper.
+Submit a paper of at most 6 pages in Springer LNCS format and describe the state of the whole PhD project, rather than a specific completed result.You must be the first author of the paper.
 The paper should outline the objectives, the problem, state of the art, results obtained so far, and what is still to be done in the frame of the PhD project.

 If you opted for considering your paper for being published in the DC proceedings, it will be evaluated by the DC committee and by the acceptance date you will be notified if your paper has been selected for publication.
-Realise that it could be possible your paper is not selected for publication but you are still accepted to present at the DC event.
+Realize that it could be possible your paper is not selected for publication but you are still accepted to present at the DC event.

 If an author prefers to present a completed research result, the paper should be submitted to the main conference or one of the accompanying workshops.
 A paper submitted to the DC may not be under review for any other conference or journal during the time it is being considered for the DC.

-Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
+Authors should consult Springer’s guidelines for authors and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.